rlingineni/Lambda-Serverless-Search/README.md

 - Change the default internal API key
 - Add Auth to your routes to restrict access
 - Update to get all S3 Articles via AWS Athena
-- Nightly Batch function to group documents from one day into one large document
+- Nightly Batch function to group articles from one day into a large document

 ### Design